HEroKuma/flippedClassroom/README.md

 # Quiz

-An web application which can held real time quiz for classroom.
+A web application which can held real time quiz for classroom.
 It runs on Node.js., the real time quiz built up using Websocket.